se4ai2223-uniba/architectural-style-recognition/models/README.md

 The metrics used in this project are:
 - Confusion Matrix
 - Accuracy: around 85%
-- Recall: how many styles are correctly classified over false negatives and true positive.
+- Recall: how many styles are correctly classified over false negatives and true positive (TO-DO)
-- Precision: how many styles are correctly classified over all positive predicted samples.
+- Precision: how many styles are correctly classified over all positive predicted samples (TO-DO)

 # Training data